clarexiaoqi/meta_rl/README.md

 Run: plot_ppo_results_cps.py

 # Notes
 •	The current scripts use an absolute local Windows path for BASE_DIR.
-You may want to change this before publishing the repository.
+You may want to change this before running.